 If you’re thinking of vaginal tightening, ‘eggs’ or ‘balls’ that can improve you pelvic floor strength, then choose your products carefully.

 9) Ben Wa, Geisha, Jade Balls: Tai Chi for your vaginal inner strength?

 There are so many options that are available: Ben Wa Balls originate from Chinese Taoists.
 Geisha Balls and jade balls are variations on the theme to physiologically strengthen the pelvic floor.
 The balls are inserted vaginally and can be a reminder to practice your Kegel exercises several times a day or left in place for the day.

 *Recommendation: Contrary to the ‘cleansing, detoxing and clearing’ hype surrounding jade balls, they are porous.
-That means the tiny holes in them can harbor bacteria, just like many other balls sold on the market.
-If using any balls for Kegels ensure they are made from medical grade material.
+That means the tiny holes in them can harbour bacteria, just like many other balls sold on the market.
+If using any balls for Kegels ensure they are made from medical grade plastic, silicon or stainless steel.

 Consider using a pelvic floor monitor which is a portable silicone pelvic floor exercise tracker (with results sent to your smartphone) which is FDA approved and available in the UK.

 10) Vagina tightening sticks: Majakani or crushed oak galls